TilmanNeumann/java-math-library/README.md

 ## Factoring performance

-Here is an actual performance comparison of [jml 1.4.0 CombinedFactorAlgorithm vs. Yafu](doc/PSIQS-performance.txt).
+Here is an actual performance comparison of the parallel SIQS implementations of [jml 1.4.0 CombinedFactorAlgorithm vs. Yafu](doc/PSIQS-performance.txt).
 They seem to be more or less on the same level now.

 jml's current factoring record is the 400 bit (121 decimal digits) hard semiprime
 <code>